European Citizens' and Parties' Attitudes towards Liberal Democracy

 Work in progress

-title hidden for review, together with Nils-Christian Bormann, currently under review with the European Journal of Political Research
+title hidden for review, together with Nils-Christian Bormann

-title hidden for review, together with Bruno della Sala, Olga Jerjomina, Stefan Stojkovic, Edoardo Vigano, and Nils-Christian Bormann, to be submitted to scientific data
+title hidden for review, together with Bruno della Sala, Olga Jerjomina, Stefan Stojkovic, Edoardo Vigano, and Nils-Christian Bormann, currently under review with scientific data

 “Government Formation in Interwar Europe: New Data and Analysis”, together with Nils-Christian Bormann, presented at APSA in 2022